bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ## Main community features

+These features are available today as **1.0 beta**: ready to use and already running in real communities, though groups are not yet federating between instances.
+Consider it an invitation for more communities to shape these building blocks into whatever each of them actually needs.

 ### Groups and topics

 In Bonfire, **groups** are spaces where communities, organisations, and teams can define their own membership, permissions, and rules.
 Because they're built on our flexible [boundaries](/posts/introducing_boundaries/) system, a group can take whatever shape you need: you can run a public group, an announcement-only space, a private invite-only room, or a group visible only to a particular circle.
 You're free to change your mind later when the group evolves.